 Marissa Skinner, who was pinch running, to score, followed by a two-RBI single from

 Jessica Chan, bringing the score to 6-3 by the end of the fourth.
-This marked Chan's first hit of the season.
+This marked Skinner's first career run and Chan's first hit of the season.
 The remaining innings were scoreless, and George Mason maintained its lead.

 Freshman

-Bri Lencz pitched a season-high 3 innings, allowing 3 runs on 3 hits, with 1 earned run, while striking out 1 batter and walking none.
+Bri Lencz pitched a season-high 3 innings, with 2 earned runs, while striking out 1 batter and walking none.

 Game 2: George Mason vs. FDU, L 1-4